Pharaohs in the Bible: In the Book of Exodus

 In the Book of Exodus, the Israelites, who are the descendants of Jacob's sons, are living in Goshen under a new Pharaoh, who oppresses them.
 He forces them to work long hours to build Pithom and Pi-Ramesses, making mortar and baking bricks.
-He also issues a decree to kill their newborn males to reduce their numbers due to concerns about their growing population.
+The king of Egypt tells the Hebrew midwives to kill the newborn Hebrew boys to reduce their numbers due to concerns about their growing population.
 Shiphrah and Puah try to prevent this, to no avail.

 Moses, a Levite, is saved from this decree by his mother, who instructs his sister Miriam to watch over him after he is placed in a reed basket in the Nile.
 He is discovered and adopted by Pharaoh's daughter.
 Miriam asks the princess if she would like an Israelite woman to help nurse the child, and returns with Moses' mother, who is then able to raise her child under royal protection.
 Later, Moses is returned to Pharaoh's daughter and raised as part of the royal household.
 Rabbinic literature identifies the Pharaoh of the Exodus as one of the four men who pretended to be gods.